Nevenall/ghosting-the-edge/02 The Usual Suspects.md

 #### Hack and the Four Actions

-{{{O}}} — Crack an attack barrier and get into the secure net it protects.
+{{Overcome Obstacle}} — Crack an attack barrier and get into the secure net it protects.
 To code an IC program to patrol your own personal castle in the Net, and a geisha construct to keep you company while you are there.
 Use it to hack your boss's memory so he'll think you've already completed project Daedalus.

-{{{C}}} — Stir up a localized {{Packet Storm}} that'll keep the system you just cracked from tracing your signal.
-To activate the {{Fire Suppression System}} as a distraction so your team can penetrate the Hyldyne Corporate building.
-Or hack the security controller and make yourself {{Invisible to their Security Sensors}}.
+{{Create Advantage}} — Stir up a localized {Packet Storm} that'll keep the system you just cracked from tracing your signal.
+To activate the {Fire Suppression System} as a distraction so your team can penetrate the Hyldyne Corporate building.
+Or hack the security controller and make yourself {Invisible to their Security Sensors}.

-{{{A}}} — Attack IC programs and other hackers if you are both interfaced in the same system.
+{{Attack}} — Attack IC programs and other hackers if you are both interfaced in the same system.

-{{{D}}} — Defend against most actions another hacker tries to take if you are both in the same system.
+{{Defend}} — Defend against most actions another hacker tries to take if you are both in the same system.
 Defend your own brain from being hacked if someone gets past the defenses on your interface.

 #### Example Stunts

 **IC Master** — You write all your own security programs.
 Any net security you regularly maintain provides +2 opposition to intrusions.

-**Ghost in the Net** — +2 to {{{D}}} against attempts to detect, locate, track, or otherwise id your handiwork in the Net.
+**Ghost in the Net** — +2 to {{Defend}} against attempts to detect, locate, track, or otherwise id your handiwork in the Net.

-**Code Shredder** — You get +2 to {{{A}}} hostile IC and other net constructs, though not live hackers.
+**Code Shredder** — You get +2 to {{Attack}} hostile IC and other net constructs, though not live hackers.

-**Deus Ex Machina** — You get +2 to {{{C}}} when you are creating a physical effect.
+**Deus Ex Machina** — You get +2 to {{Create Advantage}} when you are creating a physical effect.

 ### Physique